simon-larsson/ballbeam-gym/README.md

 **Reset**

-Resets when ball leaves the beam.
+Resets when ball leaves the beam or max timesteps are reached.

 ---